Firstyear/prd-blog/blog_source/2018/12/21/identity_ideas.rst

 * 2FA/u2f/TOTP.

 Multi-factor auth is here (not coming, here), and we are behind the game.
-We already have Apply and MS pushing for webauthn in their devices.
+We already have Apple and MS pushing for webauthn in their devices.
 We need to be there for these standards to work, and to support the next authentication tool after that.